thaibaotran892005/inventory-optimization-monte-carlo/README.md

 # Data-Driven Inventory Optimization

-Course project for **Probability and Inference (PI Game 2025)** at **VU Amsterdam**, focused on solving a real-world **newsvendor / inventory optimization** problem for a bakery chain in Vilnius, Lithuania.
+This project was completed as part of **PI Game 2025** at **VU Amsterdam**.
+Our team was awarded **1st place**, and the project received a **final score of 10/10**.
+The case focused on solving a real-world **newsvendor / inventory optimization** problem for a bakery chain in Vilnius, Lithuania.
 The project combines **statistical modeling, Monte Carlo simulation, bootstrap inference, and demand analysis** to recommend optimal production quantities under uncertain demand.
 ## Project Overview

 This project studies how a bakery chain can determine the **optimal quantity of traditional dessert to produce** when demand is uncertain, surplus products are sold at a lower clearance price, and additional shipping costs apply to unsold inventory.
 The business objective is to reduce waste, improve operational efficiency, and protect profitability across different store locations.